-Morgan took a moment to wish for the drama of the wand and crystal ball, the dastardly parades of torches and pitchforks.
+Morgan took a moment to wish for the drama of wand and crystal ball, for the dastardly parades of torches and pitchforks.
 The twenty-first century had turned her Morgana Le Fay cover into a generic spy novel extra.
-With a wistful sigh, and a shake of her head, she tucked it back in her pocket, where the manifested icon of the phone vanished.
+With a wistful sigh, and a shake of her head, she tucked the phone back in her empty jeans pocket, where it vanished.
 "Phones."

 Joey wandered listlessly about the store, staring helplessly at the astrology section.

 She thought about the sparklers, but decided to go the more intimate, low tech way; metaphoric fireworks would be more Joey's style.
-Not to mention, she liked the texture as her fingers lingered, the texture made her smile.
+Not to mention, as her fingers lingered, the texture made her smile.

 He stepped back, pulling his shirt away from her.
 "I'm sorry.
 Do I know you?"

 She pointed to her temple, gazed at him and held her breath until she could see him get dizzy.
 "Forgive me.
 I, Morgan, am little bit psychic."
-She waved her other hand to catch his eye, touched her fingers to the center of her t-shirt, then up to his chin to guide his gaze to her eyes.
+She waved her other hand to guide his eyes, touched her fingers to the center of her t-shirt, then up to her temple again where her eyes waited to capture him.

 "I don't know what I did!"
 He blanched, and swayed from side to side.
 "The note didn't say.
 Just, 'Goodbye, Joey.'
 But, why?"

+"Joey, why, indeed."
 Morgan stroked him in rhythm with his swaying, then slowed.
-Soon, he matched her tempo.

 She could already feel his despair flowing over her.
-The game would be easy, much too easy if she would only let herself swim in his sadness.
-It had been so many years away, she had forgotten the power of the native passions of this dimension.
+The game would be so easy, much too easy, if she would let herself swim in his sadness.
+She had been so many years away, she had forgotten the power of the native passions of this dimension.
 What depths of joy could be had!
 But, far better to play it safe, wait him out, let him come to her.
-In order to tease his gaze, she focused her eyes on the bridge of his nose.
+In order to break free without breaking his trance, she focused her eyes on the bridge of his nose.

 More to the point, she felt the moment when Joey surfaced, as a very palpable click--two people joining their auras as one.
 Now he would accept the messages she suggested as if they came from his own mind.
-"The gracious spirit that moved Faye to leave the treasure of your company, guided your own wayward spirit into this loving store.
+"The gracious spirit that drove the fickle and foolish Faye to leave the treasure of your company, guided your own wayward spirit into this loving store.
 This means you were destined to come to my arms.
 You feel this, do you not?"
 Then, to be sure he felt something, she laid her palm on his shoulder.

 Joey nodded, smiling.
 "Yeah.
 Sure."

 That's better.
 You should enjoy it, too.
 With one hand she drew him into her space, and took his arm.
-With the other, she put her finger over her pocket, and traced a sign on her phone through the denim, commanding it to lock the doors and order her drinks at the Cybercaf.
+With the other, she put her finger over her jeans pocket, and traced a sign through the denim, commanding it to lock the doors and order her drinks at the Cybercaf.
 "The spirits move me to take my break now."

 Joey nodded, dazed by the sudden shift in his mood, but smiling; Morgan dragged him along by his arm, and felt a pang of regret.
 Primitives today, too trusting.
 Or have I gotten better despite the many centuries out of the game?